MariuszBudzynski/WinFormDemo/README.md

-"I prepared this application to familiarize myself with the older WinForms technology.
-The application is a simpler clone of Postman."
+I prepared this application to familiarize myself with the older WinForms technology.
+The application is a simpler clone of Postman.

 ## Technologies used: